HangfireIO/Hangfire.Documentation/background-methods/writing-unit-tests.rst

 All the code examples use the static ``BackgroundJob`` class to tell you how to do this or that stuff, because it is simple for demonstrational purposes.
 But when you want to test a method that invokes static methods, it becomes a pain.

 But don't worry – the ``BackgroundJob`` class is just a facade for the ``IBackgroundJobClient`` interface and its default implementation – ``BackgroundJobClient`` class.
 If you want to write unit tests, use them.
-For example, consider the following controller that is being used to enqueue background jobs:
+For example, consider the following controller that is used to enqueue background jobs:

 .. code-block:: c#